Maximilien Robespierre: Execution

 Robespierre spent the remainder of the night at the antechamber of the Committee of General Security.
 He lay on the table, his head on a pine box, his shirt stained with blood.
-By 5 a.m., his brother and Couthon were transported to the nearest hospital, Hôtel-Dieu de Paris.
+By 5 a.m., his brother and Couthon were transported to the nearest hospital, the Hôtel-Dieu de Paris.
 However, Barras prohibited Robespierre from being taken there.
 At ten in the morning, a military doctor was summoned and extracted some of his teeth and fragments of his broken jaw.
 Subsequently, Robespierre was confined to a cell in the Conciergerie.

-On 10 Thermidor, the Revolutionary Tribunal assembled around noon.
+On 28 July 1794, the Revolutionary Tribunal assembled around noon.
 By 2 p.m., Robespierre and twenty-one "Robespierrists" faced accusations of counter-revolution and were sentenced to death under the provisions of the law of 22 Prairial, although without even a cursory hearing.
-At approximately 6 p.m., the condemned were conveyed in three carts to the Place de la Révolution for execution, alongside Nicolas Francois Vivier, the final president of the Jacobins, and Antoine Simon, the cobbler who served as the jailer of the Dauphin.
+At approximately 6 p.m., the condemned were conveyed in three carts to the Place de la Révolution for execution, alongside Nicolas François Vivier, the final president of the Jacobins, and Antoine Simon, the cobbler who served as the jailer of the Dauphin.
 A furious mob, hurling curses, accompanied the grim procession.

-Robespierre was the tenth to ascend the platform.
+A contemporary Thermidorian print identifies Robespierre as number 10 in the procession to the scaffold.
 During the preparation for his execution, the executioner, Charles-Henri Sanson, dislodged the bandage securing his shattered jaw, eliciting an anguished scream until his demise.
 Following his beheading, the crowd erupted in applause and jubilant cries, which reportedly endured for fifteen minutes.
 Robespierre and his associates were interred in a mass grave at the newly established Errancis Cemetery.
 (Note: Landrucimetieres.fr.
 A plaque indicating the former site of this cemetery is located at 97 rue de Monceau, Paris.)
 Between 1844 and 1859 (likely in 1848), the remains of all those buried there were transferred to the Catacombs of Paris.